 The name of Gerty Theresa Cori is acknowledged among the greatest women achievers of the 20th century.
 This American biologist is known for her discoveries in biochemistry, especially carbohydrate metabolism.
-Her contributions in the field of biology led her to be the first American woman to achieve the Nobel Prize in Physiology or Medicine, which she shared with her husband Carl Ferdinand Cori and Argentine physiologist Bernardo Houssay.
+Her contributions in the field of biology led her to be the first American woman to achieve the Nobel Prize in Physiology or Medicine, which she shared with her husband Carl Ferdinand Cori and Argentine physiologist Bernardo Houssay in 1947.

 Life, Education and Career:

 Gerty Theresa Cori was born on August 15, 1896 in Prague, then part of the Austro-Hungarian Empire.
 Until the age of ten she was educated at her home after which she was enrolled in a Lyceum for girls.
 As a child Gerty became interested in science and mathematics and entered the Realgymnasium at Tetschen (now in the Czech Republic), from which she graduated in 1914.
 She then joined the Medical School of the German University of Prague.
 Here she met Carl Ferdinand Cori, a fellow student who shared her hobbies of skiing, gardening and mountain climbing and her interest in laboratory research.
 Both of them enjoyed working together and during 1920 they published the results of their first research collaboration, completed their graduation, and got married.